elenazavala/RPG-PixelAdventure/README.md

 # RPG Adventure Pixel Game
 EECS 268 in a nutshell
-Developed with @aliciazavala @angelguerrero and @manuels9
+//Developed with @aliciazavala @angelguerrero and @manuels9